timuism/timuism/src/pages/posts/google-domain-to-netlify.md

 Click **Manage Custom Records**.
 From here, you should see a row with empty fields and a button to add a new record.
 This first field we will use to set up the subdomain record.

-Click the select element to choose the type of record, and select CNAME.
+Click the select element to choose the type of record, and select `CNAME`.
 Enter `www` in the hostname field, and `your-site-name.netlify.app` in the data field.

 Now, for the Apex record, add a new record.
 This time in the dropdown choose `A`.
-This is different from `ANAME` (Google domains do not support that one).
+This is different from `ANAME` (Google domains don't support ANAME).
 Leave the hostname blank, and in the data field, add `75.2.60.5`.

 Your records should look like: